 Get ready for more games: 'Squid Game' readies for Season 2

-"It's in my head right now.
+'It's in my head right now.
 I'm in the planning process currently.
 But I do think it's too early to say when and how that's going to happen.
-So I will promise you this, Gi-hun will be back and he'll do something for the world," explained Hwang.
+So I will promise you this, Gi-hun will be back and he'll do something for the world,' explained Hwang.

+Netflix has not formally announced a second season.
 The series, starring Lee Jung-jae as Seong Gi-hun and others in the ensemble cast, centers on people who are so desperate for money that they agree to take part in a series of schoolyard games with a deadly twist.

 The dystopian survival drama from South Korea is said to have become Netflix's biggest-ever TV show.
 With that success has come global recognition for its stars.

 Model-turned-actress Jung Ho-yeon is used to traveling for the fashion world.
 But this time when she flew from Korea to Los Angeles, she met her first fan at the airport, an immigration officer who asked her for her autograph.

 Actor Park Hae-soo, who plays Jo Sang-woo in the series, said he 'made the big decision' to start an Instagram account.

 'Now I really wanted to communicate with the world and everybody, so I started my Instagram account,' said Park.

 The lead actor, Lee Jung-jae has been working in Korea for over 25 years.
 Now his life has changed because he's also recognized on the streets of America.

 'That's amazing, right?
 People just go around and say hello,' said Lee.
 'So I really don't know how to respond to all the love.
 It's so great to be able to meet the fans who have loved and watched the show so much."

 The cast and creator all have dreams of working in a Hollywood production someday, with Jung jokingly calling out, 'Hey guys, call our agent!'